-Principles of Redeeming Cultures School
+Principles of Redeeming Cultures Seminar

 The PRCS exists that we may equip others to see redemptive truth applied to all spheres of society for social transformation, as they journey toward wholeness, healing and freedom through cultural restoration and community transformation.

 Impartation of biblical principles through training, to redeem the cultures of the earth, to fulfill the great commission.

 The PRCS is a school of equipping with tools for reconciliation and redemption, within all spheres of society to bring about community transformation.

 • Exploring God’s design for every sphere /domain of society

 • Exploring cultures from ancient to current days and how it’s relevant in a globalized world.